Aditya-Patil0801/sl-project/README.md

 This project successfully implements a real-time air quality monitoring system with database storage.

-It combines hardware and software to create a smart IoT solution capable of monitoring and analyzing environmental conditions
+It combines hardware and software to create a smart IoT solution capable of monitoring and analyzing environmental conditions.